shariq1989/cookbook/content/recipe/Banana_Bread.md

 ### ABOUT THE BREAD

-Everyone has their favorite banana bread recipe; this is our family's.
+Everyone has their favorite banana bread recipe; this is ours.

-#### What main ingredients are needed for this bread?
+#### What main ingredients do I need for this bread?

-* Over-Ripe Bananas: You will want to use bananas that have gotten to the point where they have developed freckles and have become just a little too soft to want to snack on.
-The riper the banana, the more richly banana-flavored your bread will become.
+* Over-Ripe Bananas: Use bananas that have begun to freckle and are a little too soft to snack on.
+The riper the banana, the richer the banana-flavor will become.

+* Unsalted Butter: Other banana bread recipes use oil, but I enjoy the flavor and texture butter lends to the bread.

+* Sugar: I use a mix of brown and white sugar for this recipe.

+* Eggs & Milk: I use eggs and milk to bind everything together.

+* All-Purpose Flour

+* Baking Soda & Baking Powder

+* Cinnamon: Cinnamon is optional, but I think it balances the flavors well and adds a rich brown coloring to the bread.

 #### What equipment do I need to make this recipe?